 4. Enhanced Penalties for DUI with Minor Passengers

 Wisconsin has also strengthened penalties for individuals caught driving under the influence with minor passengers in the vehicle.
 DUI offenses committed with a minor under the age of 16 in the car will now result in enhanced penalties.
 These penalties may include longer jail sentences and higher fines to deter individuals from endangering the lives of young passengers.
+Regardless of if the incident is your first DUI, you will be automatically charged with a crime if there is a minor in the car.

 Conclusion